-To all users of water and sewer utilities and backhoe services in the Town of Canaan, Vermont:
+To all users of water and sewer utilities and highway services in the Town of Canaan, Vermont:

-All unpaid water, sewer and road account charges for 2016 not paid by December 14, 2016 will be posted in the annual Town Report as per request of the Town Auditors.
+All unpaid water, sewer and highway account charges for 2018 not paid by December 13, 2018 will be posted in the annual Town Report as per request of the Town Auditors.
 Also all Town Delinquent Tax accounts will appear in the Town Report after that date.
-Please note: The Canaan Sewer and Water Commissioners will contract to disconnect your water and sewer services on December 14th if your account is not paid in full.
+Please note: The Canaan Sewer and Water Commissioners will contract to disconnect your water and sewer services on December 13th if your account is not paid in full.

 Attest: Noreen Labrecque, Town Clerk

 The Board of Civil Authority of the Town of Canaan, Vermont will meet at the Community Office Building on December 17, 2018 at 5:00 p.m. for the purpose of Abatement of Taxes.
 Justice of the Peace and Listers, please attend.
 All abatements of taxes request must be submitted in writing and received by 3:00 p.m. on December 17th.

 The Selectboard of the Town of Canaan, Vermont will meet at the Community Office Building on December 17, 2018 at 5:30 p.m. for the purpose of adjusting town accounts.
 All those having accounts due to the Town of Canaan, please pay, and all those against the Town of Canaan, please bill.

 The Town of Canaan is a picturesque community located on the Connecticut River in Northeastern Vermont.
 It is bordered by New Hampshire and Quebec and many consider it to be the "real" Northeast Kingdom of Vermont.